|

 people, and

-never—except for isolated potshots at
+never — except for isolated potshots at

-“academics”—as defined contra other types
+“academics” — as defined contra other types

 of smart people.
-But
+But I feel that this

-has become necessary, and so this essay is a bizarrely thorough
+has now become necessary, and so this essay is a bizarrely thorough

 examination of

 the situation of the “nerd” in contemporary society.
-In the past, we have used

 this word casually,

-In preparation for this, as some of you may
+preparation for this, as some of you may

 instances